Fatimid Caliphate: The reign of al-Hakim

 After al-Aziz's unexpected death, his young son al-Mansur, 11 years old, was installed on the throne as al-Hakim.
 Hasan ibn Ammar, the leader of the Kalbid clan in Egypt, a military veteran, and one of the last remaining members of al-Mu'izz's old guard, initially became regent, but he was soon forced to flee by Barjawan, the eunuch and tutor of the young al-Hakim, who took power in his stead.
-Barjawan stabilized the internal affairs of the empire but refrained from pursuing al-Aziz's policy of expansion towards Aleppo.
+Barjawan stabilised the internal affairs of the empire but refrained from pursuing al-Aziz's policy of expansion towards Aleppo.
 In the year 1000, Barjawan was assassinated by al-Hakim, who now took direct and autocratic control of the state.
 His reign, which lasted until his mysterious disappearance in 1021, is the most controversial in Fatimid history.
 Traditional narratives have described him as either eccentric or outright insane, but more recent studies have tried to provide more measured explanations based on the political and social circumstances of the time.

 Among other things, al-Hakim was known for executing his officials when unsatisfied with them, seemingly without warning, rather than dismissing them from their posts as had been traditional practice.
 Many of the executions were members of the financial administration, which may mean that this was al-Hakim's way of trying to impose discipline in an institution rife with corruption.
 He also opened the Dar al-'Ilm ("House of Knowledge"), a library for the study of the sciences, which was in line with al-Aziz's previous policy of cultivating this knowledge.
 For the general population, he was noted for being more accessible and willing to receive petitions in person, as well as for riding out in person among the people in the streets of Fustat.
 On the other hand, he was also known for his capricious decrees aimed at curbing what he saw as public improprieties.
 He also unsettled the plurality of Egyptian society by imposing new restrictions on Christians and Jews, particularly on the way they dressed or behaved in public.
 He ordered or sanctioned the destruction of a number of churches and monasteries (mostly Coptic or Melkite), which was unprecedented, and in 1009, for reasons that remain unclear, he ordered the demolition of the Church of the Holy Sephulchre in Jerusalem.